SlowsieNT/MiniHttpServer/README.md

 Simple http server

 ## Source code?
-Yes, ANYONE is ALLOWED to do ANYTHING.
+Yes, ANYONE is ALLOWED to do ANYTHING.<br>
-It is OPTIONAL to leave credits.
+It is OPTIONAL to leave credits.<br>

 ## Command Line
 `minihttp.exe settings.json`